fajrraed/fajrland/README.md

-Fajr Alhusanan
+#Fajr Alhusanan
 my github repository
 Hello I'm Fajr

 a Data Science Student that is passionate about uncovering insights and building intelligent solutions.
 my skiles are Python, R, SQL, and Data Visualization.
-📊 Interested in Machine Learning, Artificial Intelligence, and Big Data Analytics.
+Interested in Machine Learning, Artificial Intelligence, and Big Data Analytics.

 ---